Paradoxically, trying to relax can actually make some people feel more anxious and stressed, not less.

 - Frustration – if we try to relax, and find we cannot immediately do so. this can lead to frustration which makes relaxation even more difficult; this can quickly develop into a vicious circle.

 - Depersonalization – relaxation techniques can lead to feelings of ‘depersonalization’ in some people.
-Depersonalization can manifest itself as feeling of being ‘detached from one’s body‘ or as being an ‘observer of oneself.’
-Many find such a sensation unpleasant.
+Depersonalization can manifest itself as the feeling of being ‘detached from one’s body‘ or as being an ‘observer of oneself.’
+Many find such a sensation unpleasant

 - Distraction – for some individuals, certain types of stress (such as always ‘keeping busy’) can operate as a distraction from problems and worries the person finds hard to face (in extreme cases, this may result in ‘workaholism‘).
 In this way, the stress/’keeping busy’ works as a psychological defense mechanism – the sudden dropping of this defense may lead to the person becoming vulnerable to being overwhelmed by floods of previously suppressed anxiety.

 In response to the problem of the possible paradoxical effect a small minority of individuals may suffer as a result of trying to relax, some hypnotherapists have been trained in the technique of inducing what is referred to as an ALERT TRANCE which some may find to be helpful.